 The iPad 10.2 has an unchanged 8MP rear camera that’s serviceable for capturing photos and videos.
 But serious photographers should rely on their smart-HDR-equipped iPhone and avoid using the 1.2MP selfie camera that looks soft and blows out backgrounds.

 More importantly for a tablet, the camera acts as a fully operational AR gaming tool.
 We tested it using new Pokemon Go-like Harry Potter: Wizards Unite and robot-filled multiplayer affair Machines.
-Soon, it’ll become a nicely-sized 10.2-inch window into the world of Minecraft Earth.
+It’ll become a nicely-sized 10.2-inch window into the world of Minecraft Earth too.

 iPadOS and apps